ayushgarg-ag/PennApps2020/README.md

 ## About Us
 This website was ideated, created, and designed from scratch by <b>Ayush Garg</b> and <b>Brayden Miller</b> during the 2-day Hackathon <a href="https://pennappsxxi.devpost.com/">PennApps XXI</a>.

+This project won the award for the Best Use of Wolfram Technology.

 ## Website Walkthrough

 ### Home